olesla/dotfiles/vscode/README.md

 ```

 The first time Visual Studio Code is opened, it will create subdirectories in `~/.config`.
 Therefore you need to open the program and close it before using the `stow` command.

+### TODO
+Figure out a way to automatically install all extensions